Connemara

-Connemara (/ˌkɒnɪˈmɑːrə/ KON-ih-MAR-ə; Conamara /ga/) is a region on the Atlantic coast of western County Galway, in the west of Ireland.
-The area has a strong association with traditional Irish culture and contains much of the Connacht Irish-speaking Gaeltacht, which is a key part of the identity of the region and is the largest Gaeltacht in the country.
+Connemara (/ˌkɒnɪˈmɑːrə/, KON-ih-MAR-ə; Conamara /ga/) is a region on the Atlantic coast of western County Galway, in the west of Ireland.
+The region has a strong association with traditional Irish culture and containing most of the Connacht Irish-speaking Gaeltacht, a key part of its identity and the largest Gaeltacht in Ireland.
 Historically, Connemara was part of the territory of Iar Connacht (West Connacht).
 Geographically, it has many mountains (notably the Twelve Pins), peninsulas, coves, islands and small lakes.
 Connemara National Park is in the northwest.
 It is mostly rural and its largest settlement is Clifden.

 Etymology

-"Connemara" derives from the tribal name Conmhaícne Mara, which designated a branch of the Conmacne, an early tribal grouping that had a number of branches located in different parts of Connacht.
+"Connemara" derives from the tribal name Conmhaicne Mara, which designated a branch of the Conmacne, an early tribal grouping that had a number of branches located in different parts of Connacht.
 Since this particular branch of the Conmacne lived by the sea, they became known as the Conmacne Mara (sea in Irish is muir, genitive mara, hence "of the sea").

 Definition

 One common definition of the area is that it consists of most of west Galway, that is to say the part of the county west of Lough Corrib and Galway city, contained by Killary Harbour, Galway Bay and the Atlantic Ocean.
-Some more restrictive definitions of Connemara define it as the historical territory of Conmhaícne Mara, i.e. just the far northwest of County Galway, bordering County Mayo.
+Some more restrictive definitions of Connemara define it as the historical territory of Conmhaicne Mara, i.e. just the far northwest of County Galway, bordering County Mayo.
 The name is also used to describe the Gaeltacht (Irish-speaking areas) of western County Galway, though it is argued that this too is inaccurate as some of these areas lie outside of the traditional boundary of Connemara.
 There are arguments about where Connemara ends as it approaches Galway city, which is definitely not in Connemara – some argue for Barna, on the outskirts of Galway City, some for a line from Oughterard to Maam Cross, and then diagonally down to the coast, all within rural lands.

 The wider area of what is today known as Connemara was previously a sovereign kingdom known as Iar Connacht, under the kingship of the Ó Flaithbertaigh, until it became part of the English-administered Kingdom of Ireland in the 16th century.